wingbywings/turbometa-rayban-ai/README.md

 TurboMeta is a full-featured multimodal AI assistant built exclusively for RayBan Meta smart glasses, powered by Alibaba Cloud's Qwen multimodal AI models:

 - 🎯 **Live AI Conversations**: Real-time multimodal interaction through glasses camera and microphone
-- 🍎 **Smart Nutrition Analysis**: Capture food photos and get detailed nutritional information and health recommendations
+- 🎬 **Walk Into Movie**: Capture a scene and get a cinematic reference plus atmospheric narration
 - 👁️ **Image Recognition**: Intelligently identify objects, scenes, and text in your field of view
 - 🎥 **Live Streaming**: Stream directly to platforms like Douyin, Kuaishou, and Xiaohongshu
 - 🌐 **Full Chinese Support**: Complete Chinese AI interaction experience, perfectly tailored for Chinese users